 Children under 13.
 IgnitionOne adheres to the Children’s Online Privacy Protection Act.
 We do not create nor use any segments of children under 13 as part of our Behavioral Advertising Services.

-Integrity / Security.
+Integrity / Security / Purpose Limitation.
 We use reasonable organizational, technical and administrative measures to protect the information under our control.
 Unfortunately, no data transmission over the Internet or data storage system can be guaranteed to be 100% secure.
 We process information in a way that is compatible with and relevant for the purpose for which it was collected.
 To the extent necessary for those purposes, we take reasonable steps to ensure that any information in our care is accurate, complete, current and reliable for its intended use.

 – to an affiliate or other third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including without limitation in connection with any bankruptcy or similar proceedings).

-200 Park Avenue 27tth floor
+470 Park Avenue South, 6th floor

 New York, NY 10166